DIPSAS/BlazorWorkshop/README.md

 }
 ```

-Backi n OrderDetails.razor, replace the TODO with the following code to use your new component:
+Back in OrderDetails.razor, replace the TODO with the following code to use your new component:

 ```html
 <div class="track-order-details">